 Pulsars have been used to test aspects of Albert Einstein's theory of general relativity, such as the universal force of gravity.

 The regular timing of pulsars also may be disrupted by gravitational waves — the ripples in space-time predicted by Einstein and directly detected for the first time in February 2016.
 There are multiple experiments currently searching for gravitational waves via this pulsar method.

-But if the pulsar sits near a stellar companion, it may be "recycled," meaning it siphons material and energy from its neighbor, increasing its spin to hundreds of times per second — thus creating a millisecond pulsar, and giving the once-dead pulsar new life.
-This change can occur anytime in a pulsar's life, meaning a "dying" pulsar's rotation rate can increase over hundreds to millions of years.
-The pulsar begins to emit X-rays, and the pair of objects is known as a "low-mass X-ray binary," Ransom said.
-(These cannibalistic pulsars have been called "black widow" pulsars or "redback" pulsars in reference to two species of spider that are known to kill their companions).
+But if the pulsar sits near a stellar companion, it may be 'recycled,' meaning it siphons material and energy from its neighbor, increasing its spin to hundreds of times per second — thus creating a millisecond pulsar, and giving the once-dead pulsar new life.
+This change can occur at any time in a pulsar's life, meaning a 'dying' pulsar's rotation rate can increase over hundreds to millions of years.
+The pulsar begins to emit X-rays, and the pair of objects is known as a 'low-mass X-ray binary,' Ransom said.
+(These cannibalistic pulsars have been called 'black widow' pulsars or 'redback' pulsars in reference to two species of spiders that are known to kill their companions).
 Millisecond pulsars are the oldest known pulsars — some are billions of years old and will continue to spin at those high rates for billions of years.

 Pulsars aren't the only extreme example of neutron stars in the universe.
 Magnetars are a type of neutron star that are thought to have the most powerful magnetic fields in the universe.
 You can read more about them with these resources from NASA (opens in new tab).
 Learn more about pulsars with these learning assets from the online educational website study.com (opens in new tab).

 Follow us on Twitter @Spacedotcom (opens in new tab), and on Facebook (opens in new tab).